 MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Geesthacht> Forschungszentrum Jülich

-BIODIFF is the first instrument along the cold neutron guide NL-1 and is positioned in a distance of about 32.5 m to the cold source.
-Using a pyrolytic graphite monochromator PG(002) the diffractometer covers a wavelength range of 2.4 Å to about 5.6 Å. Higher order wavelength contaminations are removed by a neutron velocity selector.
+BIODIFF is the first instrument along the cold neutron guide NL1 and is positioned in a distance of about 32.5 m from the cold source.
+Using a pyrolytic graphite monochromator PG(002) the diffractometer covers a tunable wavelength range of 2.4 Å to about 5.6 Å. Higher order wavelength contaminations are removed by a neutron velocity selector.
 The main detector of the diffractometer consists of a neutron imaging plate system in a cylindrical geometry to cover a large solid angle.
 A fast LiF/ZnS scintillator CCD camera is foreseen for additional detection abilities.
-The main advantage of this instrument is the possibility to adapt the wavelength to the size of the unit cell of the sample crystal while operating with a clean monochromatic beam that keeps the background level low.
+The main advantage of this instrument is the possibility to adapt the wavelength to the size of the sample crystal’s unit cell while operating with a clean monochromatic beam that keeps the background level low.

 The main field of application is the neutron structure analysis of proteins, especially the determination of hydrogen atom positions.
 Typical questions in this field of interest are:

 Neutron image plate (cylindrical)

 Dr. Andreas Ostermann

 Dr. Tobias Schrader

 Find the latest publications regarding BIODIFF in our publication database iMPULSE: